Horse blanket buying guide

-This once confusing shopping spree will now be a piece of cake for you!
-I have translated all of the crazy blanket jargon and lingo into a handy list for you.
-And, if all else fails, just buy one of everything in all of your favorite colors.
+This once-confusing shopping spree will now be a piece of cake for you!
+I have translated all of the crazy blanket jargon and lingo into a horse blanket buying guide.
+And, if all else fails, buy one of everything in all of your favorite colors.

-Anti-Sweat Sheets.
-These sheets are designed to help get pull moisture from your horse.
-They can be scrim sheets, irish knits, fleece coolers, or wool coolers.
+- These sheets are designed to help get pull moisture from your horse.
+They can be scrim sheets, Irish knits, fleece coolers, or wool coolers.

 A scrim sheet “in action”

 Close-up of a scrim sheet.
 And also a wonderful tail braid.

 - Irish knits are thick cotton sheets with a large weave, great for use in the summer after your horse has a bath.
 They work to soak moisture away from your horse, but if it is saturated, the knit may become saturated and not do much more.